Acrylates / Industrial Reactive Compounds

 Documented health effects

 The carcinogenicity case rests on sufficient animal evidence and a clear genotoxic mechanism through the glycidamide metabolite; human epidemiology has been less consistent, which is why the IARC classification is 2A (probable) rather than Group 1.
-Peer-reviewed — IARC Monograph 60 Acrylamide is also an established neurotoxicant at occupational exposure levels, causing peripheral neuropathy.
+Regulatory — IARC Monograph 60 Acrylamide is also an established neurotoxicant at occupational exposure levels, causing peripheral neuropathy.
 Regulatory — ATSDR

 Exposure biomonitoring

 Acrylamide exposure is tracked through hemoglobin adducts in blood and the urinary metabolites AAMA and GAMA.
 CDC biomonitoring detects acrylamide adducts across essentially the whole sampled population, and the data cleanly separate smokers from non-smokers.
-Peer-reviewed — NHANES This is well-established human exposure science; what is not established is any meaningful sleep-environment contribution.
+Regulatory — NHANES This is well-established human exposure science; what is not established is any meaningful sleep-environment contribution.

 What helps reduce exposure